Guides#

 kvs.PartialMaintenance()

 : Performs GC on a single sector.
-This is useful for incrementally cleaning up the KVS over time.kvs.FullMaintenance()
+Use this for incrementally cleaning up the KVS over time.kvs.FullMaintenance()

-A key consideration for long-lived products is how to handle firmware updates
+A key consideration for long-lived products is handling firmware updates that

-Here are the general guidelines for what can be safely modified in a firmware update.
+Here are general guidelines for what you can safely modify in a firmware update.

-Increasing Sectors: The number of sectors can be safely increased.
+Increasing sectors: You can safely increase the number of sectors.
 The new flash partition can grow forwards, backwards, or be in a completely different location, as long as it includes all non-erased sectors from the old KVS instance.

-Decreasing Sectors: The number of sectors can be decreased, provided the new, smaller partition still contains all sectors that have valid KVS data.
+Decreasing sectors: You can decrease the number of sectors, provided the new, smaller partition still contains all sectors that have valid KVS data.

-Sector Size: The logical sector size must remain the same across firmware updates.
-Changing the sector size will prevent the KVS from correctly interpreting the existing data.
+Sector size: The logical sector size must remain the same across firmware updates.
+Changing the sector size prevents the KVS from correctly interpreting existing data.

-The maximum number of key-value entries the KVS can hold can be adjusted.
+You can adjust the maximum number of key-value entries the KVS can hold.

-Increasing Entries: The maximum entry count can be safely increased at any time.
+Increasing entries: You can safely increase the maximum entry count at any time.
 This simply allocates more RAM for tracking entries and doesn’t affect the on-disk format.

-Decreasing Entries: The maximum entry count can be decreased, but the new limit must be greater than or equal to the number of entries currently stored in the KVS.
+Decreasing entries: You can decrease the maximum entry count, but the new limit must be greater than or equal to the number of entries currently stored in the KVS.

 Redundancy#

-The number of redundant copies for each entry can be changed.
+You can change the number of redundant copies for each entry.

-Changing Redundancy Level: The redundancy level can be safely increased or decreased between firmware updates.
-When the KVS is next initialized with the new redundancy level, it will detect the mismatch.
+Changing redundancy level: You can safely increase or decrease the redundancy level between firmware updates.
+When initialized with the new redundancy level, the KVS detects the mismatch.
 During the next maintenance cycle (e.g., a call to

 PartialMaintenance()